CUERT-AutoDev-2025-2026/Learning-Phase/README.md

 As a developer, it is important to have a basic understanding of the Linux OS.

-Watch this course at [Coursera](https://www.coursera.org/learn/codio-unix-system-basics)
+Watch this course at [Coursera](https://www.coursera.org/learn/codio-unix-system-basics) or this course at [Udacity](https://www.udacity.com/course/shell-workshop--ud206)

 To summarize, here are some of the most important Linux commands that you should know: